VA FileMan V. 22.2 Programmer Manual Banner

 X EXact date (with month and day) is required.

-(Required) Date input as entered by the user in any of the formats known to FileMan.
-Also, help based on the FLAGS passed can be requested with a "?".
+(Required) Date input as entered by the user in any of the formats known to VA FileMan.
+Also, help based on the flags passed can be requested with a question mark (?).

-(Optional) Root into which error, help, and message arrays are put.
+(Optional) Root into which the following arrays are put:

 Output